Trans-Tasman Yacht Race: Sydney to auckland / 1,270nm / 7 - 22 Oct 2025

 There are many reasons why more people have climbed Mount Everest than have sailed across the Tasman Sea and the rapidly changing nature of the Tasman Sea's weather system is one of them.

-We'll assemble in Sydney on the 24th of February, giving us 4-5 days of crew preparation, training drills and final checks.
+We'll assemble in Sydney and commence 3-4 days of crew preparation, training drills and final checks.
 It promises to be a unique experience from the moment you land in Sydney to the time you sail into Auckland, the city of sails and current home of the Americas Cup.

 Passage plan